The Ultimate Surf Seasons Guide for the Perfect Wave Riding Trip [Infographic]

-Have you ever wondered when is the best time to catch the waves in the world’s most popular surfing destinations?
-From beginners to experienced and pro surfers, the ones who like to spin the globe and pick a spot to those who prefer to do thorough research before deciding, there’s a season for all.
-The team at BookSurfCamps.com is here to lend a helping hand, and has put together the ultimate surf seasons guide that will show you when and where you need to be!
+Have you ever wondered when is the best time to catch some waves in the world’s most popular surfing destinations?
+From beginners to experienced surfers, there’s a season for all.
+We’re here to lend a helping hand, and have put together the ultimate surf seasons guide that will show you when and where you need to be!

 Surfing seasons in Africa

 Morocco – High season between September and April.
-The prime time between December and March, when powerful, heavy waves hit the coast, suitable for more experienced surfers.
+The prime time is between December and March, when powerful, heavy waves hit the coast, suitable for more experienced surfers.
 Check out our guide to surfing in Morocco!

 South Africa – High season between February and November.
 April and May are the most pleasant months.
 You can expect cooler weather between May and July.